|In June 2019, senior management of iX Biopharma attended Bio USA, one of the world's largest pharmaceutical conference, held in Philadelphia.

 "And against the background of an opioid epidemic, the time for ketamine, a non-opiod drug, is now."

-In recent months, Janssen Pharmaceuticals obtained approval for intranasally-administered esketamine -- a type of ketamine -- for the treatment of a severe form of depression which current anti-depressants are less effective against.
+In recent months, Janssen Pharmaceutical Companies of Johnson & Johnson obtained approval from the U.S. Food and Drug Administration for intranasally-administered esketamine -- a type of ketamine -- for the treatment of a severe form of depression which current anti-depressants are less effective against.

 This approval established ketamine as the first truly new medication for depression in decades.